Painful intelligence: What AI can tell us about human suffering: An equation to compute frustration

-Now, the essential point here is that all the terms on the right-hand side of the equation are something that can be influenced or intervened on, at least to some extent.
-It is possible to develop methods that change the terms on the right-hand side, thus changing the amount of frustration and suffering.
+Now, the essential point here is that all the terms on the right-hand side of the \eqsuff\ are something that can be influenced or intervened on, at least to some extent.
+That means it is possible to develop methods that change the terms on the right-hand side, and thus change the amount of frustration and suffering.
 The next two chapters are largely an explanation and application of this equation from that viewpoint.

+The focus here is on frustration instead of threat.
+This is justified by the fact that our theory reduces threat to anticipated frustration, as discussed in Chapters~\ref{self.ch}, \ref{threat.ch}, and \ref{summary1.ch}.
+In particular, if there were no frustration, neither currently perceived nor anticipated, there would be no threats perceived either.
+Thus, \textit{reducing frustration provides a very general basis} for reducing suffering.
+Also note that there is another, apparently very different mechanism for reducing suffering: reducing desires and aversions themselves.
+If there are no desires, there can be no frustration either, at least in the sense of desires not being fulfilled.\footnote{\add{Recall we have two different models of frustration: expectation-based and desire-based, as discussed in detail in Chapter~\ref{summary1.ch}.}} This case will also be covered in the next chapter.

 In fact, so far, it might actually seem that the book has been just one big complaint.
 Suffering seems unavoidable, a necessary consequence of intelligent information processing.
 However, in the following final chapters, we will see a way forward: what an intelligent agent can do to actually reduce its suffering.